roadsidemultimedia/Docs/advanced/optimize-load-time.md

 ## Caching ##

-Cache plugin generate a copy of your web pages and stores them on your server as static files.
+A cache plugin generates a HTML copy of your web pages and stores them on your server as static files.
 When a visitor arrives at a particular page, the server uses the cached page rather than re-querying your database and dynamically generating it.
 Therefore, speeding up page response times and reducing the server resources required for generating and serving a web page.

 There are many cache plugins available via the Wordpress plugin repository.
 However, we recommend the following: